 On the corner of Wesselényi and Dohány utca stands the Great Synagogue or Dohány Street synagogue (March Sun–Thurs 10am–6pm, Fri 10am–3.30pm; April–Oct Sun–Thurs 10am–6pm, Fri 10am–4.30pm; Nov–Feb Sun–Thurs 10am–4pm, Fri 10am–2pm; 3000Ft; T01 343 0420.
-It is the world’s second-largest synagogue (the largest is in New York) and the central place of worship for what remains – despite the devastation of the Holocaust – Central Europe’s largest Jewish community.
-The Byzantine-Moorish interior is worth a look, but the history is the powerful part: Theodor (Tividar) Herzl, father of Zionism, was born on this site, and in the courtyard are buried the bodies of more than 2000 people who died here in 1944–45 when the synagogue was part of the Budapest ghetto.
-Take the time to look at the beautiful silver tree in the “garden of remembrance”, named after Raoul Wallenberg, the Swedish diplomat who rescued many Jews during World War II.
+It is the world’s second-largest synagogue (the largest is in New York) and the central place of worship for what remains – despite the devastation of the Holocaust – of Central Europe’s largest Jewish community.
+The Byzantine-Moorish interior is worth a look, but seek out too the silver weeping willow in the “garden of remembrance” named after Raoul Wallenberg, the Swedish diplomat who rescued many Jews during World War II.
 You will also find there a prominent commemorative plaque to Sir Nicholas Winton who arranged the Kindertransport in 1938, saving 669 children.
 The ticket also allows access to a new Jewish Museum, next to the synagogue: opened in 2016, it displays items from 1681 (a marriage contract from Verona) to contemporary Judaica (a 2015 octahedral Hannukah Minorah).